You do not need travel insurance for every trip.

-There are travel situations where insurance is simply not necessary.
+There are cases where insurance is not necessary.

-Reminder: The decision to buy travel insurance comes down to 2 major factors.
-Understanding this will help you decide if you need insurance for your trip:
+Remember, the decision to buy travel insurance comes down to 2 major factors, and understanding this will help you decide if you need it.

-Financial Risk: Are you worried about losing your money due to a canceled trip, interrupted trip, lost bag, delayed trip, or emergency medical expense?
+Financial Risk: Are you worried about losing money because of a canceled trip, interrupted trip, lost bags, delayed trip, or medical emergency?

-Medical Concerns: Are you traveling outside your home country where your insurance from home won’t cover you for accidents?
+Medical Concerns: Are you traveling outside your home country where your insurance from home won’t cover you for an accident?